-Your glutes are the largest and strongest muscles in your body.
-They consist of three different muscles: gluteus minimus, medius and maximus.
+Your glutes — the minimus, medius and maximus — are the largest and strongest muscles in your body.
 The three muscles work together to abduct, rotate and extend the hip.
-Strengthening your glutes can help improve posture and make sitting down, standing, picking up heavy objects and climbing stairs easier.
+Strengthening your glutes can help improve posture, as well as make sitting down, standing, picking up heavy objects and climbing stairs easier.
 Developing strong glutes can also improve athletic performance and decrease your risk for injuries.

 Developing strong glutes is not only essential for optimal performance, but also can decrease your risk for injury in the knees, lower back, hamstrings and groin.
 Weak glutes can cause an imbalance in the hip, which may lead to excessive medial rotation of the femur and lateral tracking of the patella, thus potentially causing knee pain, notes Mark Young, exercise and nutrition consultant.
 Strengthening your glutes decreases your risk for back injuries in exercises such as the deadlift and squat by taking some of the pressure off your lower back.
 Furthermore, weak glutes may also contribute to pulled muscles in your hamstring or groin.